Austro-Hungarian Bank, Ivano-Frankivsk

-The Building of the Austro-Hungarian Bank (Будівля Австро-Угорського Банку, Gmach Banku Austriacko-Węgierskiego) in Ivano-Frankivsk, Ukraine, is a eclectic-style tenement constructed in 1907.
+The Building of the Austro-Hungarian Bank (Будівля Австро-Угорського Банку; Gmach Banku Austriacko-Węgierskiego) in Ivano-Frankivsk, Ukraine, is an eclectic-style tenement constructed in 1907.
 Originally, it served a branch of the state-run Austro-Hungarian Bank.

 Throughout the interbellum the building served a branch of the central bank of the Second Polish Republic—Bank Polski; Until Ukraine's independence, it served the State Bank of the USSR.
 Currently it houses a branch of the Austrian Raiffeisen Bank.

 History

 Austro-Hungarian Bank in Stanisławów

 The Austro-Hungarian Bank (Oesterreichisch-Ungarische Bank) was founded in 1878, following prolonged negotiations between Austria and Hungary, becoming an institute in which both parts of the Empire held equal shares.
 The bank enjoyed great trust from the residents of the empire, with its predecessor already having sown seeds in Galicia—in Lwów (1853) and Kraków (1855), respectively.
 Galicia emerged as a key financial region for the Austro-Hungarian Bank, with almost 50% of its mortgage business originating from branches in the province by the turn of the century.

 In 1879 the bank opened a branch in Stanisławów (present-day Ivano-Frankivsk), making it the third oldest branch in Galicia after those in Lwów and Kraków.
 As with other branches, its primary role was to regulate monetary circulation and handle all major banking operations.
 Initially, the Stanisławów branch operated out of several rented rooms in the newly constructed tenement of Mark Landau, situated at the corner of present-day Viche Maidan and Bachynskyi Street.
 Starting in 1886, the operations of the branch extended to towns belonging to the districts of Bohorodczany, Buczacz, Dolina, Horodenka, Kałusz, Kołomyja, Kosów, Tłumacz, and Brzeżany.
 In 1900, with the establishment of an independent branch in Kołomyja, the jurisdiction of the Stanisławów branch was reduced by the transfer of the districts of Horodenka and Kosów to the new branch.

 At the beginning of the 20th century the state purchased a plot of land situated at the beginning of 3 May Street (present-day Hrushevsky Street), originally a garden of the Szydłowski family, with the intent of constructing a branch building.
 Work commenced soon thereafter, headed by the Polish architect Jan Kudelski and carried out by Selig Rubinstein's Construction Firm.
 The building was completed in 1907, finalizing the development of the city's so-called "banking quarter," made up of four adjacent structures.
 The Austro-Hungarian Bank officially moved into the building on 11 April 1908.
 In 1918, the bank building received electricity.

 Throughout its operation the bank's acting auditors included, among others, Hersz Angerman, Hercel Beral, Józef Borecki, Zbigniew Cieński, Jan Czechowski, Józef Fiedler, Kajetan Kopacz, Markus Wolf Landau, Piotr Sedelmajer, and Mojżesz Seinfeld.